Schoolhouse.world: peer tutoring, for free.

 About

 Hello!
 I'm here to introduce others to competition math.
-My interests include math competitions, USABO, and quiz bowl.
+My interests include math competitions and USABO.

 Tutor